 Giving Compass' Take:

-- A recent study found that transgender and gender-diverse (TGD) college students—including genderqueer or gender-nonconforming (GQ/NC) individuals and transgender men— are at higher risk for experiencing eating disorders.
+- A study found that transgender and gender-diverse (TGD) college students—including genderqueer or gender-nonconforming (GQ/NC) individuals and transgender men— are at higher risk for experiencing eating disorders.

 - How can colleges and higher education institutions offer mental health support for LGBTQ and gender-diverse students?
+What role can donors play?

 - Read more about the mental health of transgender and genderqueer students.